 How to Fix Rude "Tween" Behavior

 Preteens aren't children anymore, but they're not quite young adults.
-During these "tween" years, kids ramp up their rude behavior - sarcastic remarks, eye-rolling, sudden outbursts, and sullen silences.
+During these "tween" years, kids may exhibit rude behavior - sarcastic remarks, eye-rolling, sudden outbursts, and sullen silences.
 As tweens adjust to their changing world and surging hormones, you may find it hard to keep the house stress-free.

-How can you fix their rude "tween" behavior now and restore peace at home?
-Here are some simple tips to follow.
+How can you navigate restore peace at home?
+Here are some simple tips to follow:

 - Maintain your parental status.
 You are not your preteen's friend.
 You are a parent, so take control.
 Don't do things to make your kids think you're cool.
 Your actions should make them better people.